MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/ios-configure-features.md

 ### For unenrolled devices (MAM)

 Follow the below steps for setting up MAM config for unenrolled devices for Network protection (Authenticator device registration is required for MAM configuration) in iOS devices.
-Network Protection initialization will require the end user to open the app once.
+Network Protection initialization requires the end user to open the app once.

 1. In the Microsoft Intune admin center, navigate to **Apps** \> **App configuration policies** \> **Add** \> **Managed apps** \> **Create a new App configuration policy**.